-- Between 1975 and 2011, labor force participation rates for never-married mothers with children under 18 markedly increased rising from 42.2 percent in 1975 to 70.0 percent in 2011. - Historically, divorced, widowed and separated mothers have had the highest rates of labor force participation among mothers.
-In 1975, 62.8 percent of divorced, widowed or separated mothers were in the labor force, rising to 79.8 percent in 2011.
+- Figure WORK 7 shows the labor force participation rates for mothers with children under 18 years of age by marital status between 1975 and 2012.
+In 2012, regardless of marital status, the majority of mothers in the U.S. were engaged in the labor force. - Between 1975 and 2012, labor force participation rates for never-married mothers with children under 18 markedly increased rising from 42.2 percent in 1975 to 71.5 percent in 2012. - Historically, divorced, widowed and separated mothers have had the highest rates of labor force participation among mothers.
+In 1975, 62.8 percent of divorced, widowed or separated mothers were in the labor force, rising to 80.2 percent in 2012.

-- The labor force participation rate of married mothers with children under 18 also has followed an upward trend increasing from 44.9 percent in 1975 to 69.1 percent in 2011. - Table WORK 7 shows both the labor force participation rate and the employment rate of mothers with children under 18 years of age between 1975 and 2011. - The employment rate for all mothers increased over the time period up until 2000 and has since reached a plateau.
-In 2011, the employment rate for married mothers with a spouse present was 65.0 percent, the employment rate for divorced, widowed and separated mothers was 70.3 percent, and the employment rate for never- married mothers was 56.8 percent.
+- The labor force participation rate of married mothers with children under 18 followed an upward trend increasing from 44.9 percent in 1975 to 71.1 percent in 1997, before decreasing some to 68.5 percent in 2012. - Table WORK 7 shows both the labor force participation rate and the employment rate of mothers with children under 18 years of age between 1975 and 2012. - The employment rate for all mothers increased over the time period up until 2000 and has since reached a plateau.
+In 2012, the employment rate for married mothers with a spouse present was 65.0 percent, the employment rate for divorced, widowed and separated mothers was 71.8 percent, and the employment rate for never-married mothers was 59.6 percent.

 Table WORK 7.
-Employment Status of Women with Children under 18 Years of Age: 1975-2011
+Employment Status of Women with Children under 18 Years of Age: 1975-2012